 Career Options for Master’s Degree Holders in Public Health With Healthcare Management Emphasis

-The best news about getting an MPH with a healthcare management emphasis is that you are viewed with credibility when being considered for traditional public health positions andfor managerial healthcare jobs.
+The best news about getting an MPH with a healthcare management emphasis is that your credentials are valuable for both traditional public health positions and managerial healthcare jobs.

-This puts you in a position where you can confidently apply for traditional master’s-required jobs in either field.
+This puts you in a position where you can confidently apply for traditional graduate level jobs in either field.
 But it also gives you an edge for those positions that have a significant crossover between the two… all of which tend to be more advanced and better paying.

 Selecting a Master’s Program in Public Health With Healthcare Management Emphasis